Involutive Markov categories and the quantum de Finetti theorem

 given by precomposition with $*$.
 This implies that the even morphisms completely describe the morphisms of $\cat{C}'$, in the sense that there is a canonical isomorphism $F$ of categories between $\cat{C}'$ and $QJ(\cat{C}')$ given by the identity on objects and on even morphisms, and on odd morphisms the composite bijection

 for any two objects $A$ and $B$.
+Compatibility of $F$ with identities and composition is precisely the statement that composition in $QJ(\cat{C}')$ was defined by transporting composition along this even--odd bijection.
+Equivalently, the four parity cases displayed above are the four possible composition cases in $\cat{C}'$, rewritten only in terms of the even part and the star maps.
 Furthermore, the graded symmetric monoidal structure on $QJ(\cat{C}')$ is exactly the one induced by transporting the one on $\cat{C}'$ via $F$.
-Indeed, let $\phi^*$ and $\psi^*$ be any odd morphisms in $\cat{C}'$, then
+For even morphisms this is immediate.
+For odd morphisms, let $\phi^*$ and $\psi^*$ be any odd morphisms in $\cat{C}'$.
+Then

 where $(\clubsuit)$ holds by (QCD3).
 Therefore, \eqref{eq:defqcdstar} still holds.
-As everything else is already fixed, from a direct check we conclude that $F$ is a strict symmetric monoidal isomorphism $\cat{C}' \to QJ(\cat{C}')$, where the preservation of the coherences is obvious as these are even. \end{proof}
+The coherence morphisms are even, and hence are preserved by $F$ on the nose.
+We conclude that $F$ is a strict symmetric monoidal isomorphism $\cat{C}' \to QJ(\cat{C}')$. \end{proof}

 \begin{remark} \begin{enumerate} \item \Cref{prop:qcdicd} tells us that quantum CD-categories and ICD-categories are different ways to talk about the same concept.
 This raises the question of which of these two formulations is preferable, if any.
 We think that ICD-categories should be preferred for defining and working with concrete examples, since one only needs to consider even morphisms.
 On the other hand, quantum CD-categories facilitate more general diagrammatic proofs by allowing the star $*$ to appear in string diagrams.
 For example, for every morphism $\phi\colon A \to B$ in an ICD-category, we can write